Skip to main content

 • If an error occurs, file an incident report and participate in root cause analysis to determine how to prevent it from happening again.

 This page titled 2.5: Preventing Medication Errors is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Ernstmeyer & Christman (Eds.)
-(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform.